mdotshell/wastebin/readme.md

   * Set editor input style, such as vim, emacs, etc. It should be possible with Ace
   * Track own pastes through cookies
 * Allow for MySQL/MariaDB database types (currently sqlite)
+* Robust API for CLI ability to paste and view with password
+* Add screenshots to the readme

 Ideas for the distant future:

 * Allow code highlighting and shared notes for reviewers.

+## Contact

+Please leave any issues in the [issues](https://github.com/mdotshell/wastebin/issues) section.

+For anything else you can email me at wastebin@mdt.sh or find me in the [/r/homelab discord channel](https://www.reddit.com/r/homelab/comments/fdy483/rhomelab_discord/)